Pshy0/pshy_merge/README.md

   - [ ] Gather keyboard features in other kind of events? (`eventDirectionChanged`? `eventControl`(bound differently)?)
   - [ ] Making `pshy` and `pshy.players` locals may help some script's performances.
 - Features:
+  - [ ] Use a default set of help pages.
   - [-] Finish overriding `tfm.exec.newGame`.
   - [-] Handle custom map features.
   - [ ] Create and fill a vanilla_vs rotation.